-In today's interconnected world, it is no longer a harrowing, backbreaking challenge to reach far-off destinations - no matter how far away and how exotic they may seem.
-If you are willing to spend the time (and sometimes money) you can reach practically any place on this planet.
+In today's interconnected world, you no longer need to embark on a harrowing or backbreaking journey to reach remote, off-the-beaten-path destinations (no matter how far away or how exotic they may seem).
+In reality, if you are willing to spend the time (and sometimes the money) you can reach practically any place on this planet.

 \\ 5% of total carbon dioxide emissions are caused by tourism-related transportation, with airplanes being the biggest emitter.

-\\ Overtourism, defined as "the impact of tourism on a destination, or parts thereof, that excessively influences perceived quality of life of citizens and/or quality of visitor experiences in a negative way" aka overcrowding as a result of an overwhelming number of visitors to a specific location.
+\\ Overtourism, defined as "the impact of tourism on a destination, or parts thereof, that excessively influences the perceived quality of life of citizens and/or quality of visitor experiences in a negative way" aka overcrowding as a result of an overwhelming number of visitors to a specific location.
 Popular spots dealing with this today are Amsterdam, Machu Picchu, and Bali.

 \\ 90% of ocean plastic is derived from land-based sources, with the biggest travel sector offenders being plastic water bottles, disposable toiletries, plastic bags and bin liners, food packaging and cups.